Maryland's Conservation Buffer Initiative

 Main_Content

-Now in its third year, Maryland's Conservation Buffer Initiative provides farmers with attractive incentive payments to plant streamside buffers on farmland to improve the health of local streams and the Chesapeake Bay.
+Maryland's Conservation Buffer Initiative provides farmers with attractive incentive payments to plant streamside buffers on farmland to improve the health of local streams and the Chesapeake Bay.
+This program can help you t

-Additional incentives for planting riparian forest buffers are available this year.
+ADDITIONAL TREE PLANTING INCENTIVES ARE STILL AVAILABLE Incentives to plant riparian forest buffers are available again this year.
 These payments are on top of the $4,000 or $4,500 per acre offered for installation.
 To encourage more tree planting, the new incentives include:

 - A one-time bonus payment of $1,000 per acre to install forest buffers.

-- Up to $330/acre/year to help cover costs associated with maintaining forest buffer viability and health for the first 5 years of the contract.
+- Up to $330 per acre, per year to help cover costs associated with maintaining forest buffer viability and health for the first 5 years of the contract.

-Payment rates range from $500/acre for an existing grass buffer to a maximum of $4,500/acre to install a riparian forest buffer with pasture fencing.
+- Payment rates range from $500 an acre for an existing grass buffer to a maximum of $4,500 an acre to install a riparian forest buffer with pasture fencing.

 - Contracts are for 5 or 10 years.